missdays/battleship/README.md

 Solved bugs:
 - In the past, I didn't provide a warning when players included letters in their input, resulting in errors.
 Now, I've introduced a feature to notify players to input only numbers and prevent such errors.
 - In the past, the players could have added negative numbers and even letters, now the player has to enter a minimum of 4 grid size and a minimum of 1 ship quantity.
+- In the past, the players could enter any ship quantity, now there is a limit on the number of ships entered to ensure they fit within the board dimensions (60% of grid size).

 Remaining bugs:
-- Include a greater number of ships than the board can hold.
+- None

 ## Deployment to Heroku